Prosecutors reduce requested sentence for ex-cop Kim Potter - NewsBreak

 Prosecutors initially argued that aggravating factors warranted a sentence above the guideline range.
 Among them, prosecutors said Potter abused her authority as an officer and that her actions caused a greater-than-normal danger to others.

-There is no indication in the court record that they have formally withdrawn that argument, but the document filed Tuesday indicates they now believe the presumptive sentence is appropriate.
+There is no indication in the court record that they have formally withdrawn that argument, but the document filed Tuesday indicates they are taking a new approach and now believe the presumptive sentence is appropriate.

 Defense attorneys, in seeking a lighter sentence, have argued that Wright was the aggressor and that he would be alive if he had obeyed commands.